Border Patrol: 8 migrants found dead in Rio Grande at Texas

 The Border Patrol’s Del Rio sector, which includes Eagle Pass, is fast becoming the busiest corridor for illegal crossings.
 Agents stopped migrants nearly 50,000 times in the sector in July, with Rio Grande Valley a distant second at about 35,000.

 The area draws migrants from dozens of countries, many of them in families with young children.
-About 6 of 10 stops in the Del Rio sector were migrants from Venezuela, Cuba or Nicaragua.
+About 6 of 10 stops in the Del Rio sector in July were migrants from Venezuela, Cuba or Nicaragua.

 The sector, which extends 245 miles (395 kilometers) along the Río Grande, has been especially dangerous because river currents can be deceptively fast and change quickly.
 Crossing the river can be challenging even for strong swimmers.